changm/BackoutBot/README.md

 Easy thing to do is just do ./run.sh.
 This will move your gaia commit one commit forward.

 If you need to run one commit again, you can run python main.py

+If you want to run the next commit without running forever, ./runOnce.sh